SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 # Plot the data

-For continuous data, a common method to visualize them the boxplot.
+For continuous data, a common method to visualize them is the boxplot.
 The default `R` function for boxplot can be used as follows:

 ```r
 boxplot(dietB, main = "Diet B", ylab = "Weight loss (kg)")